T+L Magazine World's Coolest New Tourist Attractions 2015

 American Veterans Disabled for Life Memorial, Washington, D.C.

 President Obama was among the people who gathered in October 2014 for the opening of the first-ever memorial in honor of disabled veterans, those who suffer from physical injuries or emotional ones like PTSD.
 The monument, set on a 2.4-acre site near the Capitol, features a reflecting pool with a star-shaped fountain, glass and granite walls, and a grove of trees.
 It's an unusual and much-needed memorial, as it honors living heroes.
 Read More

 (Sammy Dallal, Invision for Old Dominion Univer)

-Philanthropist and veterans advocate Lois Pope expresses her profound gratitude to United States Air Force veteran and triple amputee Brian Kolfage for his service, at the world premiere of "Debt of Honor," a documentary on the history of disabled veterans in America by award-winning filmmaker Ric Burns and executive produced by Mrs. Pope, aboard the Intrepid Sea, Air & Space Museum, Friday, Nov.
+Philanthropist and veterans advocate Lois Pope expresses her profound gratitude to United States Air Force veteran and triple amputee Brian Kolfage for his service, at the screening of "Debt of Honor," a documentary on the history of disabled veterans in America by award-winning filmmaker Ric Burns and solely funded by Mrs. Pope, aboard the Intrepid Sea, Air & Space Museum, Friday, Nov.
 7, 2014, in New York.

 (Photo by Jason DeCrow/Invision for Debt of Honor/AP Images)